Rick’s Tech Tips Newsletter

 Other tools include safe browsing extensions and plugins to help block harmful websites.

-If you’re worried about data protection, consider downloading a VPN for static IP, which can help safeguard your child’s sensitive information.
+If you’re worried about data protection (and you should be), consider using a VPN to help safeguard your child’s sensitive information, especially if your child frequently connects to public Wi-Fi networks.

 Empowering a Safe Digital Future